-390. (3) Elementary Human Anatomy.-An elementary course dealing with the basic structure of the human body.
+- 390. (3) Elementary Human Anatomy.-An elementary course dealing with the basic structure of the human body.
 Prerequisites: Chemistry 101, and Zoology 105 or equivalent.
 Permission of the Department is required.

-400, 401.
+[3-0; 3-0] - 400, 401.
 Human Anatomy.-A correlated course of study of the structure of the human body including gross, microscopic and radiological anatomy, embryology and neuroanatomy.
 Clinics are held in cooperation with the Departments of Medicine and Surgery.
 Both terms.
-Text-books: (1) Buchanan's Manual of Anatomy, Gravis Anatomy, Cunningham's Text-book of Anatomy, or Grant, Method of Anatomy; (2) Grant, Atlas of Anatomy, or Jamieson, Illustrations of Regional Anatomy; (3) Friedman, Visual Anatomy; (4) Le Gros Clark, Practical Anatomy; (5) Ham, Text-book of Histology; and (6) Elliott, Text-book of the Nervous System, Ranson, Clark, Anatomy of the Nervous System.
+Text-books: (1) Last, Anatomy Regional and Applied, Gray's Anatomy, Cunningham's Text-book of Anatomy, or Grant, Method of Anatomy; (2) Grant, Atlas of Anatomy, or Jamieson,

+Illustrations of Regional Anatomy; (3) Friedman, Visual Anatomy; (4) Le Gros Clark, Practical Anatomy; (5) Ham, Text-book of Histology; and (6) Elliott, Text-book of the Nervous System, Ransom, Clark, Anatomy of the Nervous System.